 IVC Filter Injury Victims Demand Accountability

-Posted by Justin Browne on Apr 15, 2016 in Legal
+Posted by Justin Browne on April 15, 2016 in Consumer Alerts

 Inferior Vena Cava (IVC) filters are supposed to prevent fatal blood clots, not turn into ticking time bombs in patient’s bodies.
 But many have become just that.
 The number of lawsuits is growing.
 Patients severely hurt by these filters, like Wendy Kopeck, are demanding that manufacturers be held accountable.